sws2apps/organized-app/README.md

 ![Organized-devices](https://github.com/sws2apps/organized-app/assets/26148770/9526daa0-ad34-4a1b-8611-c50f0d3375b7)

-A free web app for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
-Create schedules, view your upcoming assignments, submit service reports, generate congregation reports, and much more!
+A free app for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
+Create schedules, view your upcoming assignments, submit service reports, generate congregation reports, and much more.
+[Try Organized](https://test.organized-app.com) and experience the difference yourself!
 In a nutshell, the Organized app is:

 🔵 **Cross-platform:** All modern desktop and mobile operating systems: Windows, macOS, Linux, ChromeOS, iPadOS, iOS, Android, and even SailfishOS and HarmonyOS